 Last year saw a surge in employers and companies using software like Teams, Zoom and Skype to conduct regular video calls and meetings with their staff.
 Other technological steps can be taken such as monitoring internet usage and activity or setting key performance indicators which can be easily monitored.

-Once the current COVID-19 related restrictions have been lifted, more practical steps could also be taken such as having employees take weekly trips to the office.
-This would allow for better communication with the employer and could help employees to feel more connected more with the company.
+Once the current COVID-19-related restrictions have been lifted, more practical steps could also be taken such as having employees take weekly trips to the office.
+This would allow for better communication with the employer and could help employees to feel more connected with the company.

 The above is certainly not an exhaustive list of considerations to be made when introducing home working for employees.
-The important thing to remember is that this is new ground for many companies and a work from home policy can help them to effectively navigate the way forward, while mitigating potential risks.
+The important thing to remember is that this is new ground for many companies and a work-from-home policy can help them effectively navigate the way forward while mitigating potential risks.

 Disclaimer: The contents of this article are for information purposes only and should not be relied upon as formal legal advice.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.
 Specific legal advice should be sort tailored to the individual circumstances in all cases.